How to Write a Thank You Email After an Interview

 After a lengthy search process, two candidates qualified for the final interview with two vice presidents for a lucrative sales position with an excellent company.

-Author Tip: The ideal candidate would demonstrate both a proven strong sales track record AND have the personality to build sincere business relationships with established company clients.
+Author Tip: The ideal candidate would demonstrate both a proven strong sales track record AND the personality to build sincere business relationships with established company clients.
 Up until these emails were received, they appeared equally qualified.)

 Strong example email after interview